-ISA (UK) 600 (Revised, Special Considerations-Audits of Group Financial Statements (Including the Work of Component Auditors)

-engagement team includes individuals from another firm.
-For example, ISA (UK) 600 (Revised) may be useful when involving such an individual to attend a physical inventory count, inspect property, plant and equipment, or perform audit procedures at a shared service center at a remote location.
+A1.
+This ISA applies to all audits of financial statements, including audits of group financial statements.
+ISA (UK) 600 (Revised September 2022)8 deals with special considerations that apply to an audit of group financial statements and when component auditors are involved.
+ISA (UK) 600 (Revised September 2022), adapted as necessary in the circumstances, may also be useful in an audit of financial statements when the engagement team includes individuals from another firm.
+For example, ISA (UK) 600 (Revised September 2022) may be useful when involving such an individual to attend a physical inventory count, inspect property, plant and equipment, or perform audit procedures at a shared service center at a remote location.